 As incredible as the other rooms are, take time in the Supreme Court room.
 Four “Lawgivers Lamps” feature small bronzes of Moses, Solomon, Aristotle and Solon.
 But the piece de resistance is the set of incredible murals by Violet Oakley, the first woman to win such a large and prestigious commission.
 Her gilded oils on canvas, done in the first decade of the 1900’s, are a veritable word-search for the ages.
 She wove the words Love, Law, and Wisdom into her piece depicting Divine Law, and managed to include a portrait of her sister as well.
 Oakley’s work, 43 murals in total, can be found throughout the State Capitol building – she serves as a role model for all women in the arts.

-VISIT: National Civil War Museum.
+VISIT: National Civil War Museum (pictured above).
 So many Civil War memorials revolve around a battle, but this Smithsonian Affiliate tells the story of our country’s divisive war from both sides – Union and Confederate.
 “A house divided against itself cannot stand,” stated President Lincoln, and this museum does an excellent job depicting the human costs of the conflict.
 Located at the top of a hill, it affords an incredible view of the river valley.

 Plan to spend about two hours here, as you are introduced to several characters, who show up on videos throughout the well-designed exhibits.